Avon, $7.99, ISBN 978-0-06-256682-9

 Historical Romance, 2018

-During the first few chapters of Sophie Barnes’s The Duke of Her Desires, I find myself thinking that I may have to eat all the mean things I’ve said about the author in the past.
+During the first few chapters of Sophie Barnes’s The Duke of Her Desire, I find myself thinking that I may have to eat all the mean things I’ve said about the author in the past.
 The heroine Amelia Matthews is shaping up to be believable, realistic heroine with considerable depths, but unfortunately, the author soon remembers that she’s writing for Avon, so poor Amelia turns into an idiot faster than hungry old me can dash to the buffet tables.
 The synopsis on the back cover makes it seem like the heroine is an idiot, so it turns out that the person who wrote that thing had been warning me all along.
 Why didn’t I pay attention?

 Anyway, Amelia is the sister of a former boxer in Seven Dials who became a duke when there wasn’t anyone else to inherit the title.
 As she puts it, she’s left an unpleasant past to face an unpleasant future, because she finds it hard to fit in among the folks of Polite Society.
 While her brother has the title and the friendship of well-connected people to cushion himself, she doesn’t have similar crutches to fall back on.
 Still, she knows that she wants a family of her own one day – her greatest fear is having to live the rest of her life all alone – and she also doesn’t want to be dependent on her brother, so it makes sense for her to try to fit in and find a nice bloke to marry.